 And making pancakes on a sheet pan is a game changer.
-Just pour, bake, cut and voila; you have yourself an amazing breakfast or brunch!
+Just pour, bake, cut, and voila; you have yourself an amazing breakfast or brunch!
 Honestly, we even ate this pumpkin pancake recipe for dessert at my house.
-Although you'd never suspect it, this sheet pan pumpkin pancakes recipe is also Weight Watchers friendly.
-These fluffy pancakes are the perfect fall season breakfast!
+Although you'd never suspect it, this pumpkin sheet pan pancakes recipe is also Weight Watchers friendly.
+These fluffy pancakes are the perfect fall breakfast!
 They are so good they even inspired these Sheet Pan Carrot Cake Pancakes.

 Jump to: